College Advice

 The Result:

-Many States are cutting funding for higher education.
+Many states are cutting funding for higher education.
 Colleges make up for this lost funding by increasing tuition and fees, causing more students to take out costlier private student loans.
-Some are experimenting with new and somewhat untested forms of financing such those of peer-to-peer lending services.
+Some are experimenting with new and somewhat untested forms of financing such as peer-to-peer lending services.

 The Problem: College students are broke and vulnerable